Xilinx/Vitis_Libraries/hpc/docs/src/pyenvguide.rst

 **3. Deactivate xf_hpc environment after testing**

-Note: Please don't take this step if you intend to run L1 primitives' testing process.
+..
+Note:: Do not take this step if you intend to run L1 primitives' testing process.
-You only take it after you've finished all testing.
+Take it only after you have finished all testing.

 .. code-block:: bash